farzaneh-haghani/Video-Hub/README.md

       npm run dev
   ```

-  7. Open the Application
-     Open your browser and visit http://localhost:3000 in your browser to view the app and access the Video Hub.
+  7. Open your browser and visit http://localhost:3000 in your browser to view the app and access the Video Hub.

 Happy video sharing!